Tommy Vietor

 Thomas Frederick Vietor IV (born August 31, 1980) is an American political commentator and podcaster.
-He was a spokesperson for President Barack Obama and the United States National Security Council from 2011 to 2012.
+He was a spokesman for President Barack Obama and the United States National Security Council from 2011 to 2012.
 He is a co-founder of Crooked Media with fellow former Obama staffers Jon Favreau and Jon Lovett, and co-hosts the podcasts Pod Save America and Pod Save the World.

 Early life

 Vietor was raised in Dedham, Massachusetts and attended Milton Academy.
 He graduated from Kenyon College in 2002 with a BA in philosophy.
 While at Kenyon, he played on the men's lacrosse team and was a member of the Psi Upsilon fraternity.

 Career

-Political campaigns (2004-2008)
+Political campaigns (2004–2008)

 In 2004, Vietor turned down an offer from the John Kerry presidential campaign in favor of joining Illinois State Senator Barack Obama for his first statewide run.
 His first job for Obama was driving the candidate's press van across rural Illinois.
 During this period, Vietor worked with and learned from Obama spokesman Robert Gibbs.

 Vietor was deputy press secretary for the Barack Obama Illinois Senate Campaign in 2004, then became deputy press secretary for Senator Obama the following year and press secretary the year after that.
-During Obama's presidential campaign from 2007–2008, he was Iowa Press Secretary.
+During Obama's presidential campaign from 2007 to 2008, he was Iowa Press Secretary.